 JOSHUA TREE NATIONAL PARK

 Finish off your spaced-out journey in Joshua Tree National Park, where miles of hiking trails traverse the surreal landscape known for its twisting, otherworldly trees and giant boulders.
 To experience just how grand in scale the park really is, hop in the car and head to Keys View to see everything from the San Andreas Fault to the Salton Sea.
-Then venture to lesser-populated spots on a backcountry dirt road (just be sure to bring your mountain bike or a car with 4-wheel-drive).
+Then venture to lesser-populated spots on a backcountry dirt road (just be sure to bring your mountain bike or a car with a 4-wheel-drive).

 If you’re not ready to part with your space just yet, stay awhile (or all night!) and watch the sun-kissed sky fade to black.
 Camping in Joshua Tree National Park offers visitors a one-of-a-kind chance to experience some of the darkest night skies—and brightest stars—in the country.